History of Gracie Abrams in Timeline

 February 2, 2022: Start of This Is What It Feels Like Tour

-On February 2, 2022, Gracie Abrams started her "This Is What It Feels Like Tour" in Salt Lake City.
+On February 2, 2022, Gracie Abrams embarked on the This Is What It Feels Like Tour, starting in Salt Lake City.

 May 31, 2022: End of This Is What It Feels Like Tour

-On May 31, 2022, Gracie Abrams concluded her "This Is What It Feels Like Tour" in Stockholm.
+On May 31, 2022, Gracie Abrams concluded the This Is What It Feels Like Tour in Stockholm.

-October 2022: Release of "Difficult"
+October 2022: Release of 'Difficult'

 February 24, 2023: Release of Debut Album 'Good Riddance'

-On February 24, 2023, Gracie Abrams released her debut album 'Good Riddance'.
+On February 24, 2023, Gracie Abrams released her debut album, 'Good Riddance'.

 November 8, 2023: Release of 'Cedar' for The Buccaneers Soundtrack

-On November 8, 2023, Abrams released the song 'Cedar', which was featured on the soundtrack of The Buccaneers.
+On November 8, 2023, Gracie Abrams released the song 'Cedar', which was featured on the soundtrack of The Buccaneers.

-December 1, 2023: Featured on Noah Kahan Remix
+December 1, 2023: Featured on 'Everywhere, Everything' Remix

-2023: Featured on Noah Kahan Remix and Forbes 30 Under 30
+2023: Featured on Noah Kahan's 'Everywhere, Everything' Remix and Forbes 30 Under 30

-April 29, 2024: Announcement of Second Album 'The Secret of Us'
+April 29, 2024: Announcement of 'The Secret of Us' Album

-On April 29, 2024, Abrams announced her second album, 'The Secret of Us', which was released on June 21, 2024.
+On April 29, 2024, Gracie Abrams announced her second album, 'The Secret of Us'.

-May 1, 2024: Release of "Risk"
+May 1, 2024: Release of 'Risk'

 June 7, 2024: Release of 'Close to You'